MicrosoftDocs/visualstudio-docs/docs/designers/introduction-to-wpf.md

 WPF introduces an extensive, scalable, and flexible set of graphics features that have the following benefits:

 - **Resolution-independent and device-independent graphics**.
-The basic unit of measurement in the WPF graphics system is the device independent pixel, which is 1/96th of an inch, regardless of actual screen resolution, and provides the foundation for resolution-independent and device-independent rendering.
+The basic unit of measurement in the WPF graphics system is the device-independent pixel, which is 1/96th of an inch, regardless of actual screen resolution, and provides the foundation for resolution-independent and device-independent rendering.
 Each device-independent pixel automatically scales to match the dots-per-inch (dpi) setting of the system it renders on.

 - **Improved precision**.
 The WPF coordinate system is measured with double-precision floating-point numbers rather than single-precision.
 Transformations and opacity values are also expressed as double-precision.
 WPF also supports a wide color gamut (scRGB) and provides integrated support for managing inputs from different color spaces.